markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > **Important:** Instead of the success response, you might see a message request in the command prompt that looks like this:
 ![Vim Text Editor](assets/lesson-1/200-vim-cli.png)
 >
 >Git has opened a text editor called Vim to request a commit message for the `merge` operation.
-This occurs when there is a local commit that differs from the the commit history in the incoming or targeted branch that is being merged.
+This occurs when there is a local commit that differs from the commit history in the incoming branch that is being merged.
 To exit out of this screen, type the following into the editor:
 >1.
 Press ESC to enter normal mode.
 >1.
 Type : to initiate a Vim command.
 >1.
 Type q to quit.